Learning Rate Curriculum: Experiments

+{\bf Avoiding too large learning rates.} In principle, a larger learning rate implies a larger update.
+However, if the learning rate is too high, the model can actually diverge.
+This is because the gradient describes the loss function in the vicinity of the current location, providing no guarantee for the value of the loss outside this vicinity.
+Our implementation takes this aspect into account.
+Instead of increasing the learning rate for earlier layers, we reduce the learning rate for the deeper layer to avoid divergence.
+More precisely, we set the learning rate for the first layer $\eta_1^{(0)}$ to the original learning rate $\eta^{(0)}$ and the other initial learning rates are gradually reduced with each layer.
+During training, the lower learning rates are gradually increased, until epoch $k$.
+Hence, LeRaC actually slows down the learning for deeper layers, until the earlier layers have learned representative features.

-{\bf Evaluation.} We evaluate all models in terms of the classification accuracy.
-We repeat the training process of each model for 5 times and report the average accuracy and the standard deviation.
+{\bf Evaluation.} For the classification tasks, we evaluate all models in terms of the accuracy rate.
+For the regression task (age estimation), we use the mean absolute error.
+For the object detection task, we employ the mean Average Precision (mAP) at an intersection over union (IoU) threshold of 0.5.
+We repeat the training process of each model for 5 times and report the average performance and the standard deviation.